Working With Dissimilar Subwoofers

 The second step of applying constraints to sub gains should be done as below in Figure 4.

-The super sub channel has no gain block, so its gain value is forced to 0 dB.
-The leftmost gain block adjusts the level of all subs relative to the mains simultaneously.
+The "super sub" channel has no gain block, so its gain value is forced to 0 dB.
+With subs+manins configurations, the leftmost gain block adjusts the level of all subs relative to the mains simultaneously.
+With sub-only configurations, the leftmost gain block sets the fixed reference level.
 The maximum allowable gain for the helper subs is set to 0 dB using the Properties Window.
 Since step 1 of the recommendations above sets the as-measured condition such that the helper subs are at their maximum permissible level relative to the super sub, all helper subs are now constrained to be below this level after frequency response optimization.